Library News Archive From December 2025

 6 pm

 This extreme music listening session is focused on the heaviest, bleakest sounds from the fringes of noise and beyond.
-Feel welcome to bring a copy of your favorite tune on a slab of wax, tape, or cd.
+Feel welcome to bring a copy of your favorite tune on a slab of wax, tape, or CD.

 Youth Poet Laureate Kickoff Party

-Celebrating and Announcing our newest Poet Laureates!
+Celebrating and announcing our newest Poet Laureates!

 Central